-Sisters and Brothers, our brother, Mike Radcliffe, OFS, from St. Joseph Cupertino Fraternity is requesting prayers for his daughter, Chelsea.
+Sisters and Brothers in Francis and Clare, our brother, Mike Radcliffe, OFS, from St. Joseph Cupertino Fraternity is requesting prayers for his daughter, Chelsea.
 Chelsea is currently in Arizona in the ICU suffering from a heart infection and pneumonia.
 May the Good Lord grant her a speedy recovery.

-Dear Sisters and Brothers, Our sister, Peggy Gregory, OFS, is asking for prayers for her son Joe who has ALS.
+Sisters and Brothers in Francis and Clare, Our sister, Peggy Gregory, OFS, is asking for prayers for her son Joe who has ALS.
 Below is an update on Joe:

 Update on Joseph Gregory